revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/06-Modules.md

-1. What are Eager and Lazy loading?
+1.What are Eager and Lazy loading?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)